m0xpd/ADSR/README.md

 Accordingly, **the copyright for the core of this ADSR circuit rests with Yves and no commercial exploitation is permitted**.

-I have reflected this in the [License](LICENSE.txt) for the Eurorack version presented in this repository.
+I have reflected this in the [License](LICENSE.txt) for the looping Eurorack version presented in this repository.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://github.com/m0xpd/YuSynth-VCA-for-Eurorack/blob/main/README.md)

+# Specifications

+The looping ADSR is 8HP wide and extends 25mm behind the fron panel.

+It consumes:
+7.1mA from the 12V rail (max current in looping mode; quiescent current drain is 3.7mA)
+1.1mA from the -12V rail (in all conditions) nothing from the 5V rail.